Grammar Explorer: The Common European Framework of Reference for Languages

-Complementary to this programme and to support the objectives, the Council of Europe has produced a European-wide curriculum entitled The Common European Framework of Reference for Languages.
+Complementary to this programme and to support the objectives, the Council of Europe has produced a Europe-wide curriculum entitled The Common European Framework of Reference for Languages.
 This document provides a detailed model for describing and scaling language use and the different kinds of knowledge and skills required.

 Evolution of the online grammar

 Print-based grammar and the Internet

-There are countless internet sites that call themselves "grammars" of a certain language.
+There are countless Internet sites that call themselves "grammars" of a certain language.
 Many of these online grammars are text-based reproductions of traditional descriptive print grammars which expect the student to sit in front of a computer screen and read as they would read a grammar book.
-These grammars view grammar as an independent system of rules that is not directly linked or relevant to language usage and the language user and learner.
+These grammars view grammar as an independent system of rules that is not directly linked to or relevant to language usage, nor to the language user and learner.
 Further evidence of this view and approach is found in the fact that these grammars do not include practice material that asks learners/users to test their understanding and command of language usage.

 None of these online grammars are structured to take advantage of the many benefits of multimedia and of the internet while successfully avoiding the inherent pitfalls of that medium.
 Furthermore, none of them are structured with the Basic User (as defined in the Common European Framework of Reference) in mind.

 Additionally, existing online materials do not make full use of the ideas laid down in the Common European Framework of Reference for Languages.
 They do not support a syllabus such as Waystage, pitch themselves at a clearly defined level (A2) or help students to prepare for a recognized European Language Certificate.

 Grammar Explorer was created to address the missing pedagogical link between grammar as rule system and the needs of the language learner.
-This is achieved by putting into practice a functional and constructivist pedagogical concept that focuses on the aspect of usage in the language system and the individual learner’s need to acquire practical competence which does not require the ability to account for one’s grammatical knowledge.
+This is achieved by putting into practice a functional and constructivist pedagogical concept that focuses on the aspect of usage in the language system and the individual learner's need to acquire practical competence which does not require the ability to account for one's grammatical knowledge.